 Be Inspired programme for KS2

 Loddon Primary is one of our Education Partners.
-A group of Year 10 students take part in our Literacy Changemakers initiative – supporting literacy among key Stage 2 pupils.
+A group of Year 10 students take part in our Literacy Changemakers initiative – supporting the literacy of KS2 pupils.
 The course, delivered by Leana Mikula, English Teacher, alongside local organisation ABC to Read has provided our own students with the skills and knowledge to support others in learning through reading.

 Year 10 are paired with Year 4 students at Loddon who struggle with reading, and each week completed writing games such as pass the story, sent video messages; reading and asking questions on the texts and wrote pen pal letters.